Secure Communication Guide

 Install Matrix Synapse

-Add Matrix repository
+Add Matrix repository and install

-sudo wget -O /usr/share/keyrings/matrix-org-archive-keyring.gpg \
+wget -O /usr/share/keyrings/matrix-org-archive-keyring.gpg \

 https://packages.matrix.org/debian/matrix-org-archive-keyring.gpg